São Domingos do Capim

-São Domingos do Capim (/pt/) is a Brazilian municipality in the state of Pará.
+São Domingos do Capim (/pt-BR/) is a Brazilian municipality in the state of Pará.
 The estimated population is 32,139 (2020).
 It has an area of 1677 km^{2}.

 The city is well known for hosting a world surfing championship in the bore tides of the Guamá River, a phenomenon which is locally referred to as the pororoca.
 The championships take place between March and April.